joylabs/onboarding-rust/README.md

 Git push origin name_of_the_branch
 ```

-10.- On Github make a pull requeset of your branch and choose someone to review it (try to choose someone different):
+10.- On Github make a pull requeset of your branch (check that you compare it with your branch, not *master*) and choose someone to review it (try to choose someone different):